Melissa Powex –

 I decided to start my personal training qualification as I really wanted to offer my laid back approach to fitness and help others incorporate fitness into normal life.
 A qualified REPS Level 2 in Fitness Programming and Level 3 in Personal Training, I am fully trained to write you a programme and walk you through it.
 I want you to actually want to progress this and try and access exercise without me too!
 You won’t need me forever.
 I would just love it if you made fitness a priority three times a week!
 (Only 13% of people in the UK do this!)

-I qualified also in Kettlebells, Circuit Training, Group Classes and have a specific interest in helping you challenge your barriers to exercise.
+I qualified also in Kettlebells, Circuit Training, Group Classes as a PT and have a specific interest in helping you challenge your barriers to exercise.
 (I’m also First Aid qualified and insured).
+Most recently in 2020 I qualified as a Pilates teacher for all levels, orthopaedics and am waiting on my pre and postnatal qualification.

 Fitness blogs/instagram/social media, for me is inspirational.
 I don’t expect this to be the case for you.
 However, I would like to help you make a start to a healthier life.